 For basic teaching purposes, there are four layers to the language that we use in the classroom: topic, context, function and form.

 Context, function and form give your learners the essential ‘where, why and how’ of your lesson.
 A lesson needs all three to make the language (and lesson) clear and engaging.

 - Context – the where and why of the language situation.
 Talking to a friend who’s looking for a job?
 That’s a context.

 - Function – the intent (or the why) of the language used.
 The function is simply the purpose of using the language.
 Why are we communicating?
 Every time we communicate, it’s for a reason.
 The function is that reason.
 If there were no reasons to communicate, then language would never have developed.
 In the above example, it could be giving advice on the best way to look for a job.
 Just ask yourself why a person is speaking.
 Nothing exists in a vacuum, and no language exists independently of meaning.

-Every lesson should have all three, and thinking about them before you write your lesson aims in detail can save you a lot of heartache.
+Every lesson should have all four, and thinking about them before you write your lesson aims in detail can save you a lot of heartache.
 If it helps to remember, think of it as a pyramid that you drill down into; topic is the overarching concept, the context is next, function is contained within the context, and the form is how the language looks or sounds like.